Mumtaz Mahal (horse): Breeding record

-Retired to breeding duties at the Aga Khan III's Sheshoon Stud at the Curragh in County Kildare, Ireland, Mumtaz Mahal became an important broodmare.
+She was bought by the Aga Khan III for 9,100 guineas, the highest fee paid for a filly at auction since Sceptre.
+Retired to breeding duties at his Sheshoon Stud at the Curragh in County Kildare, Ireland, Mumtaz Mahal became an important broodmare.
 Mumtaz Mahal's best racing son was Mirza II; he (like her) raced his best at distances of six furlongs or less but his trainer, Frank Butters, said he was the fastest horse he had ever conditioned.

 Mumtaz Mahal's daughter Mumtaz Begum was bred to Nearco to produce Nasrullah, the sire of Bold Ruler who in turn sired Secretariat.
 Among Mumtaz Mahal's other descendants are Royal Charger, Petite Etoile, Abernant, and Shergar.

 After foaling four foals in England (including Mah Mahal), Mumtaz Mahal was sent to the Aga Khan's Haras Marly-la-Ville stud farm in Marly-la-Ville, Val-d'Oise, France.
 There she had five more foals, including Mumtaz Begum and Mirza II.
 She died there in 1945 at the age of 24.